 - Easily Forgiven: Ella prettily readily forgives Madame and Charlotte, however, this makes sense since being kind is the moral of the story.

 - Evil Chancellor: Sebastian to Prince Topher.
 He was supposed to make sure Topher was ready to be a good, strong king, but instead he keeps him almost completely in the dark and is running the kingdom in his name.
 Poorly.

-- Expy: Gabrielle is similar to Anastasia Tremaine as they are both the nice stepsisters of their respective families and they fall in love with lower-class men.
+- Expy: Gabrielle is similar to Anastasia Tremaine and Jacqueline de Ghent as they are all the nice stepsisters of their respective families and they fall in love with lower-class men.